 Dental Resolutions to Keep Your Smile Shining Bright

 Good dental health is a marker of good well being – and is vital to confidence.
 The key to protecting your dental health is not to take it for granted.
-As with so many ills prevention is better than cure when it comes to looking after your teeth.
+And to remember that prevention will always be better than cure.

 Brush at least twice daily